-The Malaysian House Price Index is a transaction-based national house price index published by the Valuation & Property Services Department, and is often used to measure the general performance of the Malaysian residential property market.
+The Malaysian House Price Index is a transaction-based national house price index published by the Valuation & Property Services Department, and is often used to measure the general performance of Malaysian residential property market.
 The MHPI has more than 60 sub-indices apart from the national and state house price indices.
 Among these 60 sub-indices, 5 house type sub-indices and 5 region sub-indices were used in the analysis.
 The house type sub-indices were Terraced, Semi-detached, Detached, High-rise unit and All Houses, whilst the 5 main regions were Klang Valley, Johor Baru, Penang Island, Seremban-Sepang and Ipoh-Kinta.
-Due to the fact that MHPI is transaction based, appraisal smoothing is not an issue.
+Due to the fact that MHPI is transaction based, appraisal smoothing is not an issue here.
 However, MHPI traces only the changes in house price, whilst the income component of residential property was not captured by this index.
-Two studies (Case and Shiller, 1990; Chinloy and Cho, 1997) have estimated the total return of owner-occupied housing by combining the change in house price with the rental return.
-Hence, for total return analysis, the rental return component is derived from the gross rental return in Property Market Report (1988 - 2001) (see Table 1).
+Hence, for total returns analysis, the gross rental returns were derived from Property Market Report (2001) (see Table 1).